Aleksandra Mir: Work

 In 2002, Mir painted the Mandela Way T-34 Tank pink with Cubitt Artists.

 For Newsroom 1986–2000 (2007), Mir with a group of assistants copied 240 NYC tabloid covers in felt-tip marker and mounted them in an ever-revolving installation to simulate the daily workings of a Manhattan newsroom.
 Mir has created a series of large scale murals using only Sharpie marker pens.

 In Triumph she collected 2529 trophies from the general public of Sicily and exhibited them all in one installation at the Schirn Kunsthalle, Frankfurt (2009).
 It traveled to the South London Gallery for the London Olympics in 2012.

-Mir has created Plane Landing, a real size helium inflatable jet plane, meant not to fly, but to hover above the ground as "a sculpture of a jet plane in a permanent state of landing".
+Mir has created Plane Landing (2003), a real size helium inflatable jet plane, meant not to fly, but to hover above the ground as "a sculpture of a jet plane in a permanent state of landing".
 In 2023 Kunsthaus Zurich acquired the work for its permanent collection, having previously staged it at the tarmac of the Zurich airport.

+Mir's Dream and Promise collages (2009) combine antique religious and modern scientific imagery into a new fantastical reality.
+The print series (2025) reproduces an aged authentic patina and the imprint of the artist’s hand-crafted marks.